chrisallenlane/git-weekly-report/README.md

 -------------
 Configuration is simple: you just need to tell `git-weekly-report` where your git repositories are located.
 You also need to specify a human-readable name for each.
-This information is specified in a hash in `projects.rb`.
+This information is specified within a hash in `projects.rb`.

 Usage